 Please contact Robert Lundquist, Liaison Librarian and Access Coordinator, with any questions.

 The ArtCenter Library welcomes all requests and recommendations for its collections.
-Requests will be reviewed by the Acquisitions Coordinator and the appropriate departmental Liaison Librarians as needed.
+Requests will be reviewed by the Resource Acquisitions Librarian and the appropriate departmental Liaison Librarians as needed.

 After checking to make sure the ArtCenter Library doesn't have the item, complete this form to the best of your knowledge.